Diagnosis

 This appointment will include understanding more about what your symptoms are, your full medical history and a physical examination.
 We might discuss the need for some additional tests at this point, which will help us identify how best to proceed.
 All appointments are 45 minutes in length.

 It is usually possible to complete all the necessary investigations on the day of the first appointment.
-This is particularly important for couples travelling long distances, who should try to make appointments early on Thursday and on Friday mornings, at 18 Devonshire Street.
+This is particularly important for couples travelling long distances.

-We also arrange for DNA fragmentation studies to assess sperm quality; these are sent straight to the laboratory in Belfast for analysis.
+We also arrange for DNA fragmentation studies to assess sperm quality; these are sent straight to the laboratory for analysis.

 A follow-up consultation to review the results of the initial clinical examination and any diagnostic tests will normally take place 2 or 3 weeks after your first visit.